bml-research/data_analysis_bml/excel/excel_02_data_import.md

 |![Data loaded](./pics_02_data_import/12.png)
 *<sub>Figure 12: Data is imported in Power Query but decimal settings where not correct.</sub>*

 This is because the region settings where on Dutch (the Netherlands).
-Change the to Englisch (United States).
+Change the to English (United States).

 You can set this at `Data > Get Data > Query Options > regional Settings.